-China to 'perfect' choosing Hong Kong leader as Guy Fawkes protesters rally
+China to 'perfect' HK system as water cannon breaks up Guy Fawkes protest

 It will also perfect the system under which the party has full jurisdictional power over Hong Kong, in accordance with the constitution, Xinhua said.

-In a nod to some of the economic causes of the unrest, the party said it would support Hong Kong’s economic development with a focus on resolving “deep-rooted” problems that affect social stability.

-There will also be a focus on improving the “patriotic spirit” of young people and civil servants, the party said.

-The demonstrations in Hong Kong began over a since-scrapped extradition bill and escalated in mid-June against perceived Chinese interference.
+The demonstrations in Hong Kong began over a since-scrapped extradition bill and escalated in mid-June against China.
 Protesters have kept up their calls for universal suffrage and an independent inquiry into alleged police brutality, among other demands.

 The protests, which pose the gravest challenge to Xi since he came to power in 2012, have received broad support.